 Mars Day!
 On this popular family day, a variety of activities are presented, and the public can interact one-on-one with CEPS scientists to learn about Mars science and exploration.
 Every fifth year, in Apollo anniversary years, the topic switches to the Moon with Discover the Moon Day.

-Geography From Space — A fun contest conducted during National Geography Awareness Week.
-Visitors learn about remote sensing and geography by trying to identify geographic features on satellite images.
+Geography From Space — A fun activity conducted online during National Geography Awareness Week.
+Participants learn about remote sensing and geography by trying to identify geographic features on satellite images.

 Exploring Space Lecture Series — Curated by CEPS in alternate years, this lecture series brings distinguished lecturers in the fields of space science and history to NASM.
 Lectures are recorded and can be viewed online through the Museum's Webcast Archive.